 The Maryland Court of Special Appeals disagreed with Plaintiff’s attorney, ruling that Plaintiff was not a “resident” of his parents’ Lusby home as defined by their insurance contract with Erie Insurance.
-The court reasoned that according to the policy language,Plaintiff would be a resident only if he physically lived in his parents’ household, is under the age of 24, and attends school full-time.
-Writing for the court, Judge J. Frederick Sharer found that the “undisputed evidence before the court clearly established that appellant failed to meet either definition of ‘resident’ because he did not physically live in his parents’ home and did not attend college.”
+The court reasoned that according to the policy, the Plaintiff would be a resident only if he physically lived in his parents’ household, is under the age of 24, and attends school full-time.
+Writing for the court, Judge J. Frederick Sharer found that the “undisputed evidence before the court established that the appellant failed to meet either definition of ‘resident’ because he did not physically live in his parents’ home and did not attend college.”

-While our Maryland motor vehicle collision attorneys would certainly prefer a different result, this decision would appear to be in line with the language of the Erie Insurance policy and Maryland law on who is a resident relative Our personal injury lawyers have a resident relative case pending in Baltimore County where we expect a very different result because, unlike this case, the injured party was a listed insured on the insurance policy.
-But in this case, it was more difficult to argue insurance coverage as a resident when the injured victim was clearly not a resident of the home in question.
+While our Maryland motor vehicle collision attorneys would prefer a different result, this decision would appear to be in line with the language of the Erie Insurance policy and Maryland law on who is a resident relative Our personal injury lawyers have a resident relative case pending in Baltimore County where we expect a very different result because, unlike this case, the injured party was a listed insured on the insurance policy.
+But in this case, it was more difficult to argue insurance coverage as a resident when the injured victim was not a resident of the home in question.